kasperfm/NeoBlizzy/README.md

    dd($wowChar->getName());

-   // The result of the getName() function on the $output object.
+   // The result of the getName() function on the $wowChar object.
    "Zomixiana"
    ```